bryceholcomb/bryceholcomb.github.io/_projects/2-vagabondr.md

 - Learning AJAX and jQuery for Sign Up and Log In modals
 - Implementing user stories and feature testing with Rspec
 - Using Waffle.io for project management
-- Code reviews and Gihub workflow with a team
+- Code reviews and Github workflow with a team